Art of Keeping

 I primarily use Amazon and Target for organizing supplies—they’re affordable, offer fast delivery, and have easy return options.
 I also have a professional account at The Container Store.
 However, if possible, I also love sourcing second-hand or thrifted items to keep things sustainable and cost-effective.
 I’m always happy to discuss options based on your preferences.

-As a fat, queer, nonbinary person (they/them), I’m committed to deepening my understanding of my own privileges and oppressions, continuing my personal healing, and contributing to the creation of a safer and more liberated society.
+As a white, queer, nonbinary person living in a larger body, I’m committed to deepening my understanding of my own privileges and oppressions, continuing my personal healing, and contributing to the creation of a safer and more liberated society.
+Now, more than ever, we need community and the courage to support each other in our shared growth and liberation.
+I invite you to join me in creating spaces where we can heal, learn, and share resources together.